 For most residential and non-industrial or wholesale needs, LTR shipping is your best option.
 This option is the least expensive and allows you to move either one or several items without the need to pay for an entire truck or a significant portion of one.
 This is a perfect option when shipping furniture, pallets, or several boxes at a time.

 Partial Truck Load

-A partial truck load is a medium sized load that will take up a significant amount of room on a traditional truck trailer.
-Trailers carrying these loads tend to make less stops and carry shipping items from just a handful of clients.
-Clients who opt for the partial truck load shipping options can expect to pay according to either the weight or dimensions of the items being shipped.
+A partial truckload is a medium-sized load that will take up a significant amount of room on a traditional truck trailer.
+Trailers carrying these loads tend to make fewer stops and carry shipping items from just a handful of clients.
+Clients who opt for the partial truckload shipping options can expect to pay according to either the weight or dimensions of the items being shipped.

 If you are planning on shipping a large load of items (weighing greater than 8,000 pounds), then you will need to investigate the TL option.
 This is the most economical way of shipping freight by square foot and guarantees that your items will not be misplaced or accidentally unloaded during a previous stop.